JSONXX

 }

 Use dot-separated mode to flatten customer.name and customer.tier into separate columns.
+Try it in the JSON to CSV tool.

 Single Object vs Array